italrr/cr/docs/Lore.md

 It's the year 2105.
 The place is the Dóluz.
 It's one of the first industrial colonies founded when the space age started 20 years ago, in Titan.

 In the year 2033 the first succesful artificial heart was engineered by Century Labatories, part of the biggest technological and medical conglomerate known as The Vega Group.
-In the year 2056 the first fully digitilized brain by the same people.
+In the year 2056 the first fully digitized brain by the same people.
 By the year 2100, cyborgs became the majority of the population.

 In this future, humans are no longer born due to an accidental biological contanimation that took place decades ago when humans still inhabited earth.
 The Lazarus incident, or how people call it, Rapture, is an airborn virus, highly congious, engineered to modify every human cell's DNA to prevent telomere degration.
 However the virus was still in the testing phases.
 The virus had a major side effect that affected most people.
 It caused their blood to slowly thicken until reaching cardiac arrest, regardless of any medicine used.
 This thickening rate takes years to develop.